 Welcome to Latinas Uprising!
-This is a community for new and aspiring attorneys seeking to excel in their new careers.
+This is a community for new and aspiring attorneys seeking to excel in the legal field.

-Latinas make up only 1.3% of legal professionals in the United States and to get to law school, Latinas have to overcome more social, cultural, and systemic barriers than other social groups.
-It is a tough journey to a J.D.!
+Latinas make up only 1.3% of legal professionals in the United States.
+To even be admitted into law school, Latinas must overcome more social, cultural, and systemic barriers than other social groups.
+No doubt, it is a tough journey to a J.D.!

-Latinas Uprising is here to guide you through the higher education maze; give you tools to overcome the systemic barriers in law school; help you navigate the cultural conflicts you experience with family as you embark in a new career; and provide you with practical knowledge to advance your legal practice.
+Latinas Uprising is here to guide you through the higher education maze; give you tools to overcome the systemic barriers in law school; help you navigate the cultural conflicts you experience with family as you embark on a new career; and equip you with practical knowledge to advance your legal practice.
 Our goal is to increase the 1.3% of Latina Lawyers in the U.S. while fostering a formidable group of mujeres who are ready to lead both in their jobs and communities.

-In short, Latinas Uprising is for the modern Latina with dreams, career goals, and life ambitions who also strives to maintain her cultural identity and family traditions.
+In short, Latinas Uprising is for the modern Latina with dreams, career goals, and life aspirations who strives to maintain her cultural identity and family traditions.

 Hi!
 My name is Nubia and I’m the founder and editor of Latinas Uprising.

-As an undergrad, I became passionate about social, racial, and gender-based justice.
+More in depth: As an undergrad, I became passionate about social, racial, and gender-based justice.
 I realized that by becoming an attorney, I could advocate for progressive change.
-In 2007, immediately after my college graduation, I moved to Chicago to start law school at Loyola University Chicago School of Law.
-In 2010, I began working in Chicago’s principal nonprofit provider of free legal services in civil matters.
-In my day job, I work primarily with survivors of gendered-based violence.
+Immediately after my college graduation, I moved to Chicago to start law school.
+I am a practicing attorney and for the last eight years I have primarily represented survivors of gendered-based violence.

 Let’s connect: @Latinas_Uprising